francois141/algo-lab/hack/readme.md

 ### DHL

-The submitted code is wrong but get 100 pts
+The submitted code is wrong but get 99 pts (last point is a challenge)